Seattle Reign FC: Ownership and management

-OL Reign was wholly owned by Bill and Teresa Predmore from its establishment until January 2019.
+Seattle Reign FC was wholly owned by Bill and Teresa Predmore from its establishment until January 2019.
 Bill Predmore was a co-founder and the CEO of POP, a Seattle-based digital marketing agency.
 Prior to the start of the first season, Predmore stated, "Ultimately, my goal is to build the best women's club in the world.
 That won't happen tomorrow or this year, but in 10 years or 20 years that's where we want to be."
 Predmore's wife, Teresa, played college soccer at Oregon State University and soccer is one of her lifelong passions.

 Leading up to the inaugural season of the NWSL, Amy Carnell was named general manager for the team.
 Within a week of regular season play, Carnell resigned from her position citing "personal reasons" and head coach Laura Harvey assumed the role – a setup similar to what she was used to as coach of the Arsenal L.F.C. in England.

 Following the 2017 season, Laura Harvey resigned as general manager and head coach of the team, and Vlatko Andonovski was hired from FC Kansas City as the new head coach.
 Andonovski and Harvey had been the two most successful coaches in NWSL history, with three Coach of the Year awards and four trophies between them, and Andonovski was the only replacement Harvey endorsed.
 Andonovski further complimented Harvey's positive impacts and committed to continue playing a "beautiful game" with the Reign.

 Before the 2018 season, the team announced an agreement with Force 10 Sports Management, LLC, for it to manage ticket sales and services.
 Force 10 Sports Management owns and operates the Seattle Storm, a standalone professional women's basketball team in the WNBA, much like the Reign.

 On January 30, 2019, the Reign announced that it would move to Tacoma, Washington.
 As part of the move, the team announced two new minority owners: the Baseball Club of Tacoma LLC (the owner and operator of the Tacoma Rainiers, led by Mikal Thomsen), as well as Seattle Sounders FC majority owner Adrian Hanauer and his mother Lenore Hanauer.
 Bill and Teresa Predmore remained the team's majority owners, and Bill the team president, after the additional investments.
 The relocation also brought previous management agreement with Force 10 Sports Management to an end, with the Tacoma Rainiers taking over similar responsibilities at Cheney Stadium.